Family law: descent law, relationship property law and maintenance law

 Relationships have many legal consequences.
 The most important consequences are regulated in family law.
 The law on property relations and maintenance law are subjects that are of interest to the legislator; recently, the matrimonial property law has been amended and the right to partner maintenance has also been substantially modified by new legislation.
 Social changes have provided the catalyst for the legislator to take action.
 However, the fundamental question remains as to whether the way in which family law now deals with relationships is still up to date.

 Alimony law is a theme that has been on the political agenda continuously for the past ten years.
-UCERF has no fewer than three experts in this field, all of whom wrote their dissertation on maintenance.
+UCERF has multiple experts in this field, all of whom wrote their dissertation on maintenance.
 Jet Tigchelaar researched, from a legal-theoretical and political-scientific perspective, the role of care and autonomy in maintenance law.
-Naomi Spalter wrote her dissertation on the foundations of partner maintenance.
 Merel Jonker focused on comparative law research into child support.
+Jonker now conducts research into new calculation methods for child support in blended families and into social security for minors in a human rights context.